encircled/Joiner/README.md

 As per [QueryDSL documentation](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration), `apt-maven-plugin` must be used to generate a metamodel of entities (so called Q-classes).

-Then all you need is an instance of JPA entity manager (via `Hibernate` or `Eclipselink`), setup of Joiner is as simple as:
+Then all you need is an instance of the JPA entity manager (via `Hibernate` or `EclipseLink`), and setting up Joiner is as simple as:

 ```java
 Joiner joiner = new Joiner(getEntityManager());